 - The other inmates – what are they like?

 To get driving records, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your feedback could make it easier for others.